Reorienting-to-Recovery/R2Rscenarios/README.md

 * 19: Only terminal hatchery / outplanting
 * 20: Phased hatcheries
 * 21: Release 50% in bay
-* 26: Install weir at hatchery
+* 26: Install weir at hatchery # TODO is this used every year

 #### Hydrology
 * 22: Use 2019 BiOp hydrology
 * 23: Use EFF hydrology
-* 24: Use HRL hydrology # TODO
+* 24: Use HR&L hydrology # TODO

 For more information run `?load_scenario` in the console.